 Why you need a Camino de Santiago guidebook?

 Did you know that you can walk the Camino the Santiago with a 2.2-pound backpack?
 Or did you know that you don’t need to bring any food with you on the walk?
-I found out that there are little shops and cafes along The Way and that you only need to carry minimal supplies each day.
+I discovered that there are little shops and cafes along The Way and that you only need to carry minimal supplies daily.

 Many amenities are only listed in a guidebook.
 The lighter the load, the more relaxed the walk is.
 As a result, getting your hands on the best guidebook can mean traveling stress-free for weeks.